mohitjangra6017/tx_data/readme.md

 ### Required database configuration

 *PostgreSQL*
-- To create your database: createdb -E utf8 {dbname}
+- To create your database:
+  `createdb -E utf8 {dbname}`
-- For security we recommend you use a dedicated database user who has access just to the Totara database.
+- For security, we recommend you use a dedicated database user who has access just to the Totara database.

 *MariaDB*
 - Barracuda file format
-- To create your database: CREATE DATABASE {dbname} DEFAULT CHARACTER SET utf8 COLLATE utf8_unicode_ci;
+- To create your database:
+  `CREATE DATABASE {dbname} DEFAULT CHARACTER SET utf8 COLLATE utf8mb4_general_ci;`
+  _Note: the above collation is a general collation, we recommend choosing an appropriate collation for your primary language_
-- For security we recommend you use a dedicated database user who has access just to the Totara database.
+- For security, we recommend you use a dedicated database user who has access just to the Totara database.

 *MySQL*
 - Barracuda file format
-- To create your database: CREATE DATABASE {dbname} DEFAULT CHARACTER SET utf8 COLLATE utf8_unicode_ci;
+- To create your database:
+  `CREATE DATABASE {dbname} DEFAULT CHARACTER SET utf8 COLLATE utf8mb4_0900_as_cs;`
+  _Note: the above collation is a general collation, we recommend choosing an appropriate collation for your primary language_
-- For security we recommend you use a dedicated database user who has access just to the Totara database.
+- For security, we recommend you use a dedicated database user who has access just to the Totara database.

 *MSSQL*
 - Your database user must have permission to alter server settings